pluralsh/bootstrap/README.md

 * security tooling - trivy operator, opa gatekeeper
 * devops tools - elasticsearch log aggregation, victoriametrics based scale-out prometheus, grafana, etc.

-## Add a workload cluster to your fleet
+## Adding a Workload Cluster to Your Fleet

 There are many ways to set up a workload cluster.
 We've given you some baseline terraform to work from in the `terraform/modules/clusters` folders.
 You can easily deploy these using stacks documented [here](https://docs.plural.sh/stacks/overview).